adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #122 Almost done with the HW for Week-4.
 Should be able to wrap it up tomorrow and submit.

 #123 Submitted Week-4 HW.
 Need to just finish now for Week-5 work.

+#124 Still waiting for the grade for the Week-4 HW.